 - Leave time at the end for questions and conversation.
 This can be a great way to infuse the participants own personal experiences around the topic.

 Want to talk about how you can take your webinars to the next level?
-Give Meghan a call at 443.539.4851 or email email@example.com to learn more.
+Explore our learning management system, Elevate.
+Give Meghan a call at 443.539.4851 or email firstname.lastname@example.org for more information.